 Type 2 diabetes (T2D) affects more than 415 million people worldwide and is a leading cause of morbidity and mortality across the globe.

+The T2D epidemic is occurring as a result of deleterious changes in our environment, diet, and lifestyle, which take place against a background of genetic predisposition.
 Many large-scale, genome-wide investigations have sought to identify the genetic roots of T2D.
 Broad researchers study genes associated with the disease to uncover their molecular functions, their roles in relevant cell models, and their impacts on both mouse and human physiology.
-At the Broad, a community of scientists known as the Diabetes Research Group is dedicated to studying diabetes, with four major research aims: genetic discovery, functional validation, clinical translation, and therapeutic discovery.
+At the Broad, a community of scientists known as the Diabetes Research Group is dedicated to studying diabetes, with five major research aims: genetic discovery, functional validation, physiological characterization, clinical translation, and therapeutic discovery.